 Several signs warning of reclaimed water.

 This was my interesting find of the day.
 I was concerned about a break in the fence, though it seemed to back up to trees and scrub.
+I thought there might be a path though, so we followed it through.

 And popped out in someone's back yard.
 This is apparently the easement that the county used to access the property.
 Anita thinks it would make a great access point for a walking trail.